 When it comes to the refracting telescope, everything depends on the lens.
 If the lens has poor quality, there is no way you can expect a higher quality image.
 The lens needs to be top-notch for a good quality image.

 A cheap lens can have imperfections that will produce a distorted image.
 And the only way to fix it will be to buy a better lens.
 There is no alternative to a good quality lens.

-How Large The Lens Is?
+How Large Is The Lens?

 I have mentioned that the objective lens gathers light.
 The larger the objective lens is, the more light it will gather.
 Consequently, the crispier and sharper image the objective lens will produce.
-That’s why we should always prefer a refracting telescope with a larger diameter objective lens.
+That’s why we should always prefer a refracting telescope with a larger objective lens.

-I hope now you understand why a 12 centimeter lens is better than, let’s say, a 4 centimeter lens.
+I hope now you understand why a 12-centimeter lens is better than, let’s say, a 4-centimeter lens.

 Do you know why we can’t read text from very far away?
 It is because the lens in our eyes (retina) is small and can’t gather enough light.
 If we could expand our retina size, reading a book from 10 meters away would be a piece of cake!